Dishkan/Dealers-App/README.md

 #setup To begin with, use delivery.sql within the project folder and import to mysql database and then it will work

-#usage To use it, you have to pass authorization part and by that it will show and save your user id.
-This app will help you to keep your dealers online by filling inputs like: name, country, state, city, zip and edit or delete it and its format will be checked whether it's valid or not and then give the proper message.
+#usage To use it, you have to pass authorization part and by that it will show and save your user id and then app will be available.
+It will help you to keep your dealers online by filling inputs like: name, country, state, city, zip and edit or delete it and its format will be checked whether it's valid or not and then give the proper message.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>